carlssonnp/test-another-remote-/README.md

 Complete the simulation challenges in the following order, from the top to the bottom. **This is a linear sequence of steps, not a choose your own adventure.**

+Also, this guide is intended to be a dynamic, living document.
+Please update it as you see fit!
+Just make a PR! :)

 Every simulation challenge is meant to be answered with a Pull Request (PR) to be reviewed and discussed with your Guardian.

 The human follow up discussion you will will help you gain a deeper knowledge within a domain.
 You don't learn to paint by reading books so lets get down to it.